 CIC was founded to support the development of innovation and entrepreneurship in the Cambridge ecosystem.
 CIC, and funds managed by CIC, invest in entrepreneurial founders building category leading, global businesses based on intellectual property developed in, or connected with, Cambridge.

-CIC seeks to achieve strong financial returns for its shareholders, and the investors in funds managed by the CIC Group, by investing in best-in-class companies and supporting the growth of those companies with resources available to the CIC Group.
+CIC seeks to achieve strong financial returns for its shareholders, and the investors in funds managed by CIC, by investing in best-in-class companies and supporting the growth of those companies with resources available to CIC.
 Incorporating ESG principles into CIC’s investment practice aligns the investment activities with the core values of the CIC team and broader societal objectives.
 CIC believes that evaluating ESG risks and opportunities in its internal operations and investment practice will enhance financial returns for shareholders over the long term.

 As an anchor institution in the Cambridge ecosystem, CIC seeks to demonstrate leadership in its investment practice, including the consideration of ESG issues in its investments.
 CIC works with partners and co-investors in Cambridge, and the broader innovation ecosystem, to accelerate the incorporation of ESG issues into portfolio company operations.